secsome/FA2sp/README.md

 ======================= Changes (2021-12-31 RELEASE 1.3.0) ==============================================================================================
-***) The project now compiles under v143+/std:c++latest, Windows XP may not be able to use this dll +) Experimental Lighting, only for preview, not correct +) Added more internal param codes
+***) The project now compiles under v143+/std:c++latest, Windows XP may not be able to use this dll +) New ExtConfig: FastResize = BOOLEAN, enable it so resizing the map will be much more faster when expanding +) Experimental Lighting, only for preview, not correct +) Added more internal param codes
 *) Reimplement waypoint drawing, reduce lag